Katherine-Brown-8000/Katherine-Brown-8000/README.md

 I have my undergraduate in Biochemistry.
 My currently goal is to enter a master's program for Bioinformatics.
-My interest in the field of Bioinformatics has to do longevity research, I want to study epigenetic noise.
-The small changes that occure in an organism's DNA over it's lifespan.
+My interest in the field of Bioinformatics has to do longevity research.
+I want to study epigenetic noise, The small changes that occure in an organism's DNA over it's lifespan.

 ## 🔬 My Interests
 - Bioinformatics & Computational Biology 💻